Irish Sea: Dalkey Island exploration prospect

-Previous exploration drilling in the Kish Bank Basin has confirmed the potential for petroleum generation with oil shows seen in a number of wells together with natural hydrocarbon seeps recorded from airborne surveys.
-New analysis of vintage 2-D seismic data has revealed the presence of a large undrilled structural closure at Lower Triassic level situated about 10 km offshore Dublin.
-This feature, known as the Dalkey Island exploration prospect, may be prospective for oil, as there are prolific oil productive Lower Triassic reservoirs nearby in the eastern Irish Sea offshore Liverpool.
-Whilst the Dalkey Island exploration prospect could contain about 870 e6oilbbl of oil in place, this undrilled prospect still has significant risk and the partners are currently advancing a focused work programme in order to better understand and hopefully mitigate these risks.
-However, given its location in shallow water and close proximity to shore, the prospect is of great interest as exploration drilling, together with any future development costs, are likely to be low.
+Previous drilling in the Kish Bank Basin confirmed petroleum potential with oil shows in wells and hydrocarbon seeps from airborne surveys.
+New 2-D seismic analysis revealed a large undrilled Lower Triassic structural closure ~10 km offshore Dublin.
+The Dalkey prospect may be oil-prone, given prolific Lower Triassic reservoirs in the nearby eastern Irish Sea.
+It may contain ~870 e6oilbbl of oil in place.
+The prospect carries significant risk; partners are advancing a focused work programme to mitigate these risks.
+Its shallow-water location near shore may reduce drilling and development costs.

 Cities and towns

 Below is a list of cities and towns around the Irish Sea coasts in order of size: